Award-Winning Teacher Shares No-Cost Indoor Activities That Build Babies’ Brains

-We talked with Ann Fisher, a KinderCare award-winning teacher, about some of the best indoor activities you and your baby can do together, no matter the weather or where you’re traveling.
-(These can easily be done on the go, like at Grandma’s house).
+We talked with Ann Fisher, a KinderCare award-winning teacher, about some of the best indoor activities you and your baby can do together, no matter the weather.
 The best part, according to Fisher, is that all of these ideas use materials you already have at home.
 That means they’re 100 percent free—because you shouldn’t have to buy anything else when you’re already spending a small fortune on diapers!

 “The important thing is to show your baby how excited you are to teach them something new,” Fisher said.
 “You just have to be down at their level and make lots of eye contact.
 Talk to your baby about what you’re doing and ask questions.
 It’s okay if they can’t answer you yet—it’s all about the interactions you have while you’re exploring and learning together.”